anomaly/gallagher/docs/docs/index.md

-# Welcome to Gallagher Python
+# Welcome to Gallagher Python Toolkit

+Gallagher Python Toolkit aims to enhance the developer experience of working with Gallagher Security's Command Centre.

+> **Note:** This project is not affiliated with Gallagher in any way.

+## History

 This project maintains an idiomatic client for Python.
 The project began as a requirement for us to reliably work with the Gallagher API.
 While Gallagher publish their [API reference](https://gallaghersecurity.github.io/cc-rest-docs/ref/index.html) which is built from an OpenAPI spec with [Spectacle](https://github.com/sourcey/spectacle) documentation generator flavours.
 The OpenAPI spec is maintained by hand and [can be found on Github](https://github.com/GallagherSecurity/cc-rest-docs/tree/master/swagger).